 The word “speech” is translated from lalia — to make sounds — and “word” is from logos.
 Because they couldn’t grasp Christ’s intelligence speech, it was as if He was speaking nonsense (I’m indebted to Zodhiates’ Key-Word study Bible for analyzing this verse).

 “For My thoughts are not your thoughts, nor are your ways My ways,” says the Lord.
 “For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”
 (Is.
 55:8-9)

-Rather than assume there’s something lacking in God when we can’t understand Him and then reacting with hostility or disgust (by the end of John 8 the Jews were trying to stone Jesus), let’s follow James’ advice.
+Rather than assume there’s something lacking in God when we can’t understand Him and then reacting with hostility or disgust (by the end of John 8 the Jews were trying to stone Jesus), we can ask God for help in understanding.
+Let’s follow James’ advice: